gexijin/sge/content/post/2018-08-26-set-up-a-low-cost-vpn-server-using-docker.md

   image: ''
 ---

 [Amazon Lightsail](https://lightsail.aws.amazon.com/) now offers servers at $3.5 per month with 1 vCPU, 512MB of memory, and 1Tb of data transfer.
 Similar services are available at [DigitalOcean](http://digitalocean.com).
-This makes it possible to host personal VPN (virtual private network) servers cheaply.
-Docker containers enable quick configuration of these servers without a lot of Linux experience.
-The following steps can be finished by people with a little Linux experience.
+We can host personal VPN (virtual private network) servers cheaply.
+Docker containers enable quick configuration of these servers, even for people with little Linux experience.

-As someone who uses Google search and Google Scholar regularily, sometimes dozens times a day, I am especially concerned by the blockage of Google websites for scientists in some countries.
+As someone who uses Google search and Google Scholar dozens times a day, I am especially concerned by the blockage of Google websites for scientists in some countries.
 Hope this helps.

 1\.
 Create and configure an instance on Amazon Lightsail
 ---------------------------